College Science and Technology Entry Program (CSTEP)

 Vaughn College’s hands-on classroom experiences and resources provided by the career services office and opportunity programs helped me develop the necessary foundational and interpersonal skills I needed to land my dream job.”

 Please review the sections below for information about CSTEP eligibility, applying, program benefits, frequently asked questions and more.

-- A New York State resident.
+- A New York State resident

-- Enrolled full-time in an A.A.S OR B.S. program in Engineering or Engineering Technology at Vaughn
+- B.S. in Engineering or Engineering Technology

 Please review the program requirements under “Who is eligible for CSTEP?”

 If you are interested in applying to the CSTEP program, fill out an application.

 For family units in excess of eight members, add $8,399 for each family member.